One person wounded in German school shooting - police | Education

 - Germany

-Shots were fired at a German school in the northern city of Bremerhaven on Thursday and one person, who was not a student, was wounded, police said.
+Shots were fired at a German school in the northern city of Bremerhaven on Thursday and one person was wounded, police said.

-An armed person was detained and taken into police custody after the shooting and the injured person was taken to hospital, police said.
-"The students are in their classrooms with their teachers.
-The police have the situation on-site under control," police added in a statement.
-"Police measures are continuing."

 The shooting took place at the Lloyd Gymnasium, Bild reported.
 Online newspaper Nord24 said a schoolgirl who heard shots had called the police.
 Students barricaded themselves in their classrooms, it added.